Chemistry Chair, Professor of Chemistry

-Professor van Giessen uses theoretical and computational techniques to understand the structure and thermodynamics of both complex and simple systems.
+Alan van Giessen uses theoretical and computational techniques to understand the structure and thermodynamics of both complex and simple systems.
 His research focus has focused on the destabilization of a test protein and its potential to provide a mechanism for nucleating misfolded aggregates complicit in diseases such as Alzheimer’s Disease and Huntington's Disease.
 A second area of focus is the energetic properties of curved interfaces, such as liquid drops or micelles.
 Van Giessen teaches a wide range of courses including both general chemistry and physical chemistry and including a seminar course entitled “Poisons: Death by Chemistry”.

 G02C Carr Laboratory

 Senior Administrative Assistant for Chemistry

 Dina Bevivino helps students with major declarations, permission forms for credits that need to be transferred and answers any general questions related to the Chemistry department.
 Along with planning events for the majors and department awards presentations and collecting thesis information as needed.

 Senior Laboratory Instructor, Coordinator of Passport to Chemistry Adventure Program